OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 ### Libraries ###

-Standard (and defacto standard) libraries provide the highest degree of portability because the programmer can frequently replace only the library used without even changing the source code itself when changing compute architectures.
+Standard (and *de facto* standard) libraries provide the highest degree of portability because the programmer can frequently replace only the library used without even changing the source code itself when changing compute architectures.
 Since many hardware vendors provide highly-tuned versions of